Des terroristes à la retraite: Synopsis

 The other four men interviewed, namely Ilex Beller, Charles Mitzflicker, Jean Lemberger and Raymond Kojitski were all Polish Jews who immigrated illegally to France in the 1930s and who served as FTP-MOI assassins.
 Beller spoke about having to walk for months via Czechoslovakia, Germany and Belgium to make his way to France.
-Mitzflicker stole away on a train and had to eat raw eggs to survive the 5 day long trip from Warsaw to Paris.
+Mitzflicker stole away on a train and had to eat raw eggs to survive the five-day long trip from Warsaw to Paris.
 Lemberger was the constant victim of corrupt French policemen who knew that he was an illegal immigrant and forced him to pay extortion money to avoid being deported back to Poland.
 Beller, Mitzflicker, Kojitski and Lemberger were all working as tailors in 1980s France and all four men were still living in poverty, very much on the margins of French society just as they had been 50 years before.
-Kojitski worked 10 hours everyday as a tailor just to earn the small sum of 75 francs/per day.
+Kojitski worked 10 hours everyday as a tailor just to earn the small sum of 75 francs per day.
 Boucault filmed all four men at work, doing the tiresome work as tailors despite their age, partly to show their marginal status and partly as a metaphor for how all their stories come together just as they weave threads together.

 Kojitski in his interview stated “if there were Nazis to rub out right now, I'd do it with pleasure, with no remorse”, saying he felt a "hatred that will never go away" because of his family being exterminated at Auschwitz.
 Beller, Lemberger and Mitzflicker all joined the FTP-MOI in 1942 and all admitted that they found it psychologically difficult to kill, saying the work of an assassin was not a job that they relished.
 Kojitski by contrast joined the FTP-MOI in 1944 to avenge his family, excelled at being an assassin as he stated he felt “great pleasure if some Germans were killed", and quickly rose up to become the commander of a FTP-MOI assassination squad.
 As Kojitski lists all of his family members who were exterminated, the camera focuses in on the steel needle of his sewing machine stabbing the cloth, which serves as a metaphor for his rage.
-Lemberger in his interview described in hallowing detail being arrested and tortured by the French police before finally being deported to Auschwitz.
+Lemberger in his interview described in harrowing detail being arrested and tortured by the French police before finally being deported to Auschwitz.
 In his interview, Mitzflicker broke down in tears while working on his sewing machine, recalling that his mother, brother and sister were all exterminated at Auschwitz, saying: "I didn't do enough; I still shake, I didn't do enough."
 Unlike Kojitski, Mitzflicker was willing to forgive the Germans, saying "It wasn't the German people who did this to me; it was the Nazis."